 - Single view chest x-ray

 - Physical exam by CARD medical provider

-- CT Scan if indicated for a diagnosis
+- CT scan of chest if indicated

 - Education about disease process and management

 - A first phase colorectal cancer screening is offered for individuals between the ages of 50-75.